ves-code/ves-school-scripts/README.md

 that is given by INSTALL_DIR variable in that script.
 By default it is
 ${HOME}/VES-Tutorial.

-If you have a 32 bit system you should will need to run _install-vmd-32bit.sh_ to install a 32 bit version of VMD.
+If you have a 32 bit system you will need to run _install-vmd-32bit.sh_ to install a 32 bit version of VMD.